openstack-archive/development-proposals/user-stories/proposed/onboarding_management.rst

 Three phases of synchronization related to onboarding are:
 Phase 1 - No synchronization - The move to OpenStack management is one way only.
-No out of band/non-OpenStack management will be accomodated by OpenStack.
+No out of band/non-OpenStack management will be accommodated by OpenStack.
 Example: Nova would delete a VM that was migrated by a control mechanism outside of OpenStack,